 The Assessment Area (AA) is the portion of the Wetland that is assessed using CRAM.
 An AA might include a small wetland in its entirety.
 But, in most cases the wetland will be larger than the AA.
+Rules are therefore needed to delineate the AA.

 Establishing a proper AA is a critical step in correctly performing a rapid assessment using CRAM.
-An incorrect assessment boundary can yield results that are not reproducible, and are unlikely to relate to stressors or management actions.
-Estimates of the boundary of the AA must adhere to the following guidelines.
+As explained below, the use of an incorrect AA can yield results that are not reproducible, and that are not likely to relate to stressors or management actions.
+The delineation of the boundary of an AA must adhere to the following guidelines.